 On-call group holidays are used primarily for groups that have shifts that are active (or on-duty) part of the time.
 You do not usually configure holidays for on-call groups whose members are active all the time, such as a group with a single 24x7 shift used for broadcasting emergency messages.

 There are several ways to define how shifts behave on holidays.
 The most straightforward way to define holiday coverage is to create a separate holiday shift.
-However, you can also modify existing shifts to be on-duty (or off-duty) for all or part of holiday days.
+However, you can also specify existing shifts to be on call (or not on call) for all or part of holiday days.

 Before you can access holiday shift settings in the user interface, you must select the site to use for holidays for your on-call group.

 Holiday schedules are associated with sites because different regions may have different civic holidays.
 If your on-call group spans multiple sites that have different holidays, you may want to divide the group into several on-call groups and set the site holidays independently.

 Before holiday options appear in the user interface, your on-call group must select a site to use for holidays and this site must have holidays configured.

 Holiday shifts are active only on site holidays; they are not active on other days.
 They typically work in conjunction with shifts that are off-duty on holidays.

 To create a holiday shift:

-- In the Create Shift dialog box, select the shift type Holiday Shift.
+- In the side panel, select the shift type Holiday Shift.

 - The Holiday Shift button is only visible when the on-call group is configured to use holidays.